Iran's Khamenei backs Rouhani's New York talks

-Israeli Prime Minister Benjamin Netanyahu, the leading advocate of a hard line against Iran over its nuclear programme, has dismissed Mr Rouhani as a "wolf in sheep's clothing".'No trust'
+Israeli Prime Minister Benjamin Netanyahu, the leading advocate of a hard line against Iran over its nuclear programme, has dismissed Mr Rouhani as a "wolf in sheep's clothing".

 When Mr Rouhani returned from New York he was greeted at Tehran airport by supporters but also met hardline protesters chanting "Death to America".

 In his comments on Saturday, Ayatollah Khamenei said that "some of what happened on the New York trip was not appropriate", without being specific.

 "We are pessimistic towards the Americans and do not put any trust in them," he said.

 "The American government is untrustworthy, supercilious and unreasonable, and breaks its promises."

 Substantive nuclear negotiations between Iran and international powers are due to take place on 15 October and Mr Rouhani has promised to bring a plan to the meeting.

 He said he wanted to reach a deal over the nuclear issue in three to six months.